-The 7 May General Election saw the Conservatives returned to power without (as they saw it) being constrained any longer by the Liberal Democrats.
-I doubt that those who painted the above NO REGULATION graffiti will have voted for the new government - but Sajid Javid, who succeeded LibDem Vince Cable in the Business Department, wasted no time in burnishing his deregulation credentials.
+The May 2015 General Election saw the Conservatives returned to power without (as they saw it) being constrained any longer by the Liberal Democrats.
+I doubt that those who painted this NO REGULATION graffiti in Shoreditch will have voted for the new government - but Sajid Javid, who succeeded LibDem Vince Cable in the Business Department, wasted no time in burnishing his deregulation credentials.
 He set this challenging Business Impact Target when speaking on 20 May:

 During the election, we promised to do more for business.
 Much more.
 As one of our first acts, we’re introducing the enterprise bill. … let me describe the next steps on deregulation – on paring back bureaucracy.
 The manifesto promises a further £10 billion of cuts in red tape over the coming Parliament.
 This £10 billion is going to be harder to slash than the previous £10 billion.
 Recent reforms have already started to make a big difference.

 - Less bureaucracy for house builders and developers.

 - Car mechanics and valets no longer have to do training that’s only useful to lorry drivers.

 - Child-minders no longer have to self-register as a food business.

 - Hundreds of live music and community events now exempted from entertainment licensing.

 - Thousands of regular businesses no longer face health and safety inspections.